markaylett/developer/docs/sdk/py/README.md

 asyncio.get_event_loop().run_until_complete(run)
 ```

-There are more examples and introductions under reactive-platform package.
+There are more examples along with an introduction under `reactive-platform` package.